 Traditional volumes are created as Kubernetes resources backed by Azure Storage.
-You can manually create data volumes to be assigned to pods directly, or have Kubernetes automatically create them.
-Data volumes can use: Azure Disks, Azure Files, Azure NetApp Files, or Azure Blobs.
+You can manually create data volumes to be assigned to pods directly or have Kubernetes automatically create them.
+Data volumes can use: Azure Disk, Azure Files, Azure NetApp Files, or Azure Blobs.

-Depending on the VM SKU that's being used, the Azure Disks CSI driver might have a per-node volume limit.
-For some powerful VMs (for example, 16 cores), the limit is 64 volumes per node.
+Depending on the VM SKU you're using, the Azure Disk CSI driver might have a per-node volume limit.
+For some high performance VMs (for example, 16 cores), the limit is 64 volumes per node.
 To identify the limit per VM SKU, review the Max data disks column for each VM SKU offered.
 For a list of VM SKUs offered and their corresponding detailed capacity limits, see General purpose virtual machine sizes.

-Use Azure Disks to create a Kubernetes DataDisk resource.
+Use Azure Disk to create a Kubernetes DataDisk resource.
 Disks types include:

 - Ultra Disks